-G. Objective 7: The design of all structures that are adjacent to a residential dwelling in an R-1, or R-2, R-M or R-3 zone shall consider measures to include visual privacy on adjacent residential properties.
-Examples of ways to achieve visual privacy include, but are not limited to, adding a smaller scale structure between the existing dwelling and tall portions of the proposed development, placing trees to prevent views into neighboring rear yards, stepping back the structure, increased setback, or strategic window placement.
+G. Objective 7: The design of all structures that are adjacent to a residential dwelling in an R-1 or R-2 zone shall consider measures to include visual privacy.
+Examples of ways to achieve this include, but are not limited to, adding a smaller scale structure between the existing dwelling and tall portions of the proposed development, placing trees to prevent views into neighboring rear yards, stepping back the structure, increased setback, or strategic window placement.

-SECTION 15.
+SECTION 14.
 Repeal Title 8, Chapter 4, Article H, Section 6 ("Riparian Zone)

-SECTION 16.
-That Title 8, Chapter 4, Article I, Section 3 ("General Landscaping Standards and Irrigation Provisions"), Garden City Code, be, and the same is hereby amended to read as follows:
+SECTION 15.
+That Title 8, Chapter 4, Article I, Section 5 ("Perimeter Landscaping Provisions"), Garden City Code, be, and the same is hereby amended to read as follows: